 Paying Off Debts and Distributing Assets

-Before a trust can be officially closed, its liabilities must be settled, and its assets distributed according to the trust deed.
+Before a trust can be officially closed, all its liabilities must be settled and its assets distributed in accordance with the trust deed and the trustees’ powers.

 Settling Trust Liabilities